russmatney/mmo-set/README.md

 ## Back end to-dos:

+- node server
-- node server and socket.io instance
+- socket.io instance
 - create unique sessions
 - users? not sure how involved this should be